 This course introduces the unique world of the healthcare workplace from the physician's office to specialized clinics, nursing homes, rehabilitation centers and hospitals.
 Students learn the societal purposes of healthcare institutions and the roles of professionals at all levels including communication and reporting relationships and protocols.
 Teamwork, professionalism and the ethics of patient care are emphasized, and attention is paid to the importance of documentation at every level.
 This course provides students with instruction and guidance in the identification and personal development of those qualities and personal characteristics needed to practice practical nursing safely, effectively and with compassion, including increased and ongoing development of self-awareness, sound judgment, prudence, ethical thinking and behaviors, problem solving and critical thinking abilities.
-Student will learn the history, trends, and the evolution of practical nursing, information related to practical nursing organizations, and an introduction to the laws and rules governing practical nursing practice in Louisiana.
+Student will learn the history, trends, and the evolution of practical nursing, information related to practice in Louisiana.
 Students will also become certified in Basic Life Support (CPR/first aid).